Sedan Safety Ratings: Which Models Offer the Best Protection?

 Electric Sedan Hyundai IONIQ 6 Blind-Spot View Monitor Top Safety Pick+

-Frequent Errors in Safety Purchasing
+Safety Purchasing Errors

 One of the most dangerous mistakes is assuming all trims of a model have the same safety tech.
 Often, the base trim uses inferior headlights or lacks the radar sensors found in higher trims.
 Always verify that your specific VIN includes the "Active Safety Package."